sharathcshekhar/Echoer/README.md

 7. UDP connection have a connection timeout of 10 seconds.

-8. We are providing an extra feature to the user to gracefully exit the program.
+8. We are providing an extra feature to the user to gracefully exit the program through bye command.
 We are taking care of closing all the client sockets and the unclosed server sockets are reclaimed by the OS.